antocuni/capnpy/doc/index.rst

   1. Dynamic mode: to dynamically load capnproto schemas on the fly

-  2. Static mode:  to generate Python bindings for a schema, to be imported later (NOTE: this mode is not fully implemented as of now, but will be soon)
+  2. Precompiled mode: to generate Python bindings for a schema, to be imported later (NOTE: this mode is not fully implemented as of now, but will be soon)